bortch/Revealable/readme.md

 }
 ```

-JSON file can optionally contains `key` and `iv` keys.
-Those are limited to 32 bytes.
+ If the `key` and `iv` keys are also present in the JSON file, they will be used to cipher the value to hide.
+If not, they will be generated randomly.

 ```json
 {